 Fund Benchmark asset allocation

-Fundsmith Equity Fund 20.0%
+Fundsmith Equity Fund 15.0%

-Dynamic Diversified Growth Fund 15.0%

 UK Corporate Long Maturities Bond Fund 20.0%

-Global High Yield Credit Strategies Fund 7.5%
+Global High Yield Credit Strategies Fund 5.0%

-Strategic Income Fund 7.5%
+Strategic Income Fund 5.0%

-Liability Matching Funds GBP Profile 30.0%
+Partially Funded Gilt Fund Range including LDI GBP Liquidity Plus Holding Fund 30.0%

+LDI Short Dated Buy & Maintain Holding Fund 10.0%

-Sterling Liquid Environmentally Aware Fund 0.0%
+LDI Liquid ABS Holding Fund 15.0%

-The Schroders Private Equity Fund of Funds II (around 0.2% of the total Scheme assets as at 30 June 2021) has a finite life of 15 years and is expected to be depleted by the end of the year.
+The Schroders Private Equity Fund of Funds II (around 0.2% of the total Scheme assets as at 31 December 2023 June 2021) has a finite life of 15 years and is expected to be depleted in the short to medium term.
 For this reason the Trustees have decided not to include this fund in their formal benchmark asset allocation.